-The AirPod Pro mic might not work on Windows 10 if your system’s Bluetooth driver is corrupt or incompatible.
+If your System’s Bluetooth driver is corrupt or incompatible, your AirPods mic won’t work.
 In this case, reinstalling the Bluetooth driver may solve the problem.

-- Firstly, launch a web browser and download the latest version of the Bluetooth driver from the OEM website.
+- First, launch a web browser and download the latest Bluetooth driver version from the OEM website.